 On Lendela’s website, you are required to make a short application (this takes only a few minutes).

 The application is sent to multiple lenders, who in return provide their offers.
 This way, you get to enjoy the shortest approval times.

 Lendela helps you to pick the offer with better conditions, such as the lowest interest rates or a loan amount in line with your monthly income.
-Then, you easily book an appointment with the lender for final checks and signing of the agreement.
+Then, you easily book an appointment with the lender for the final checks and signing of the agreement.

 Sign the loan agreement and the money is released into your account.

 How do you get the lowest interest rate on a personal loan in Singapore?
 You can do this in two ways: Comparing various loans and lenders yourself to identify the personal loan with the lowest interest rates, or using Lendela, a simple loan comparison platform.
-The two main interest rates charged by banks and financial institutions are the advertised interest rate which is based only on the principal alone, and effective interest rate (EIR) that factors the additional charges too.
+The two main interest rates charged by banks and financial institutions are the advertised interest rate which is based only on the principal alone, and the effective interest rate (EIR) which factors in additional charges too.
 Because lenders check for the applicant’s credit score to determine the monthly rates, you need to ensure that your score is decent to excellent.

 You also need to have a demonstrable monthly income to get the best rates.
-Regardless, the best route of getting the lowest interest rates is using Lendela.
+Regardless, the best route to getting the lowest interest rates is using Lendela.
 Instead of submitting multiple applications to different lenders, Lendela asks you to submit only one.
 Then, Lendela sends your application to different lenders to reduce the application and approval time.

 If you want to get the lowest EIR personal loan in Singapore, the above four tips are all that you need.
 More importantly, let a service like Lendela’s hold your hand for shorter approval time and as a way of avoiding loan sharks and at the same time find the absolute best offer for you.
 Finally, make sure to repay the cash in line with the loan agreement to avoid damaging your credit score.